-A new report from accounting services company Deloitte speaks to the ever-increasing costs of commercial construction and build-outs.
-The report cites increasing project complexity, overseas competition, labor shortages, and supply chain complications as the driving factor in these cost increases.
+A report from accounting services company Deloitte outlined the increasing costs of commercial construction and build-outs, even before the pandemic reached American shores.
+The report cited increasing project complexity, overseas competition, labor shortages, and supply chain complications as the driving factor in these cost increases.

 Construction Costs for Corporate Interior Build-Outs

 Below, we examine Kirksey Architects’ 2019 Cost Breakdown for finishing the interiors of office buildings in Houston.
 It expresses costs as the average cost per square foot of rentable area.
-Costs represented here assume a 25,000 gross square foot floor plate with 50 percent offices and 50 percent open plan; it does not include owner-provided AV and IT equipment.
+Costs represented here assume a 25,000 gross square foot floor plate with 50 percent offices and 50 percent open plan.
+These costs do not include owner-provided AV and IT equipment.

 The quality of interior finishes also drives the cost of a project.
-High-quality finished, exotic woods, stone countertops, high-end doors, and other upscale finishes provide an indicator of the tenant’s reputation for clients.
+High-quality finishes, exotic woods, stone countertops, high-end doors, and other upscale additions provide an indicator of the tenant’s reputation for clients.
 Such finishes may also attract the desired clientele, keeping the company competitive in their market.